sabithaanisetti/AI-Cloud-Cyber/README.md

-# Decision-Support Platform for AI, Cloud, and Cyber
+# Contrasts in program-level thinking

 Operator-grade content for senior leaders.